Pak Se-ri

-Pak Se-ri or Se-ri Pak (박세리, /ko/; born 28 September 1977) is a South Korean former professional golfer who played on the LPGA Tour from 1998 to 2016.
+Pak Se-ri or Se-ri Pak (박세리, /ko/; born 28 September 1977) is a South Korean former professional golfer.
+She played on the LPGA Tour from 1998 to 2016.
 She was inducted into the World Golf Hall of Fame in 2007.

-Career
+Early life and amateur career

-Born in Taejon, she attended Yusong Elementary School in that city and then Keumseong Girls’ High School in Kongju City, Chungnam Province, where she was the school's best amateur golfer.
+In 1977, Pak was born in Taejon, South Korea.
+She attended Yusong Elementary School in that city.

+Later, Pak attended Keumseong Girls’ High School in Kongju City, Chungnam Province where she was the school's best amateur golfer.
 She then moved to Seoul for training.